lensapp/lens/docs/extensions/guides/main-extension.md

 # Main Extension

 The main extension api is the interface to Lens' main process (Lens runs in main and renderer processes).
-It allows you to access, configure, and customize Lens data, add custom application menu items, and generally run custom code in Lens' main process.
+It allows you to access, configure, and customise Lens data, add custom application menu items, and generally run custom code in Lens' main process.

 ## `LensMainExtension` Class